radosvet93/rado-site/src/pages/posts/career/how-to-ace-technical-react-interview-practical-guide.md

 ---
 layout: ../../../layouts/post.astro
-title: "How to Ace a Technical React Interview | Practical Guide"
+title: 'How to Ace a Technical React Interview | Practical Guide'
 pubDate: 2025-10-02
 isPinned: false
-excerpt: "A practical guide to prepare for technical React interviews: mental models, what to practise, how to communicate, and a checklist to bring on the day."
+excerpt: 'A practical guide to prepare for technical React interviews: mental models, what to practise, how to communicate, and a checklist to bring on the day.'
-description: "A practical, mentor-led guide to preparing for technical React interviews: mental models, what to practise, how to communicate, and a checklist to bring on the day."
+description: 'A practical, mentor-led guide to preparing for technical React interviews: mental models, what to practise, how to communicate, and a checklist to bring on the day.'
 tags: ['react', 'interviews', 'frontend', 'career', 'mentoring']
 image:
   src: /src/pages/posts/career/_how-to-ace-technical-react-interview-practical-guide.jpg